open-way-learning/owl-handbook/README.md

 ---
 Welcome to the official Open Way Learning Employee Handbook!

-This living document is a public resource that outlines how we work, why we work the way we do, and the values that guide everything we do—both internally and externally.
-Like all organizations, we're subject to relevant laws and policies.
-But as an [open organization](https://theopenorganization.org/definition/) grounded in collective leadership and the principles of radical transparency, this handbook also serves as the source code for our organizational culture.
+This living document is a public resource that outlines how we work, why we work the way we do, and the values that guide everything we do - both internally and externally.
+Like all organizations, we're subject to relevant laws and policies, but as an [open organization](https://theopenorganization.org/definition/) grounded in collective leadership and the principles of radical collaboration and transparency, this handbook also serves as the "source code" for our organizational culture.

 > “To scale deep, not just wide, requires being intentional about culture.
 We see culture not as the soft stuff, but as the operating system that enables everything else.”
 > — *Jal Mehta, Harvard Graduate School of Education*